 This 6-kilometre walk is one of the best The Apple Isle has to offer.
 It’s a nice easy stroll on a boardwalk, so don’t worry about rocky terrain.
 Expect to see breathtaking views of Cradle Mountain, to stumble across hidden beaches and to meet some of Australia’s wildlife up close and personal.
 We’re talking echidnas, platypuses and maybe even a Tasmanian Devil or two!
 You’ll be in awe of the enchanting Ballroom Forest, the famous Glacier Rock and the picturesque Boatshed.
 The Dove Lake walk will take you a breezy 2 hours to complete, but make sure you’re prepared for all kinds of weather, as the climate is as temperamental as the walk is beautiful.
 Make it an unforgettable day trip from one of our three Tasmania hostels.

 The beauty of the Hunter Valley must be seen to be believed.
 Two short hours north of Sydney, you’ll discover the delights of this picture-perfect wine region.
 With over 150 wineries, copious restaurants, hip festivals, delectable local produce...you’ll never be short of things to do.
 An absolute must-do is to take a hot air balloon ride and take in the magnificent views from on top of the world.
-Luckily, you can easily book it at Hunter Valley YHA reception.
 The Hunter Valley is a dazzling spot you'll fantasise about returning to for the rest of your life.
-Make it a cheeky mid-week break, a weekender, a longer romantic getaway…just make sure you get there.
+Make it a cheeky mid-week break, a weekender, a longer romantic getaway… just make sure you get there.
 The wine is calling!

 One of the best attractions Canberra has to offer and it’s totally free - not that you can put a price on perfection.
 Mt Ainslie lookout offers panoramic views of the nation’s capital.
 You can walk, cycle or drive to this spot, where you’ll see Canberra in all its glory, framed by stunning mountain ranges.
 See the War Memorial, the Parliament House and fully take in Walter Burley Griffin’s vision for the city.
-You can hire bikes from Canberra City YHA, and from there it’s a beautiful 20 minute ride.
+You can hire electric or bushbikes from a huge number of spots in this cycle-friendly city, and from there it’s a leisurely ride up the slope to the lookout.
 Why not bring a picnic up and spend the day on top the world, amongst native birds and wildlife?
 Don’t let anyone ever tell you that you can’t find peace and quiet in the big city.

 The vibrant colours of the Brighton Bathing Boxes are not to be missed on your next visit to Melbourne.
 Nestled on Dendy Street Beach, they are 82 distinctive beach huts lining the foreshore of Brighton, an exclusive neighbourhood yet highly accessible from the CBD.
 A relic of the Victorian past, they were originally used for privacy while ladies changed into their swimwear.
 There are extremely strict rules on who is allowed to own a beach hut, but for those lucky enough to, they are used to store fishing gear, deck chairs and shelter from the sun.
 For the rest of us plebs, they are a one-of-a-kind Instagram opportunity.
 Don't forget to get your photo outside Box 2 – kitted out with the blue, red and white of the Australian flag!

 Vivonne Bay is well known as one of Australia’s best beaches.
 Its clear water, cleanliness, privacy and white sand is something out of a fairy tale.
-Snorkel the rock pools, surf, or go fishing – every day small boats come and go with a fresh catch!
 Vivonne Bay is just one of Kangaroo Island’s breathtaking hidden beaches and one of the infinite ways you can lose yourself in this secluded paradise.
 You can spot dolphins, seals, koalas, penguins, kangaroos (duh), go sandboarding...the list is endless.
 You defs won’t want to leave, but you have to go back home to smugly show people your stunning photos at some point, right?